aymanelbacha/Ghost-GCP/README.md

 # Why Ghost on GCP
 ![image](https://github.com/aymanelbacha/Ghost-GCP/assets/123943459/fe923ca3-2e56-405c-a420-856d545b832e)

-Do you want a beautiful content editor and a mobile-friendly control panel to host your blogs with minimum cost. instead of using Ghost managed hosting plans for a fee, while you can host Ghost (the blog engine) with its open-source and free image on GCP with few click and automaintenaned.
+Do you want a beautiful content editor and a mobile-friendly control panel to host your blogs with minimum cost. instead of using Ghost managed hosting plans for a fee, while you can host Ghost (the blog engine) with its open-source and free image on GCP with few clicks and autoupdates.

 ## GCP-Ghost Workflow Diagram
 ![image](https://github.com/aymanelbacha/Ghost-GCP/assets/123943459/9ea2616a-9d41-43d8-9502-5d19f2faffb9)